openssl/technical-policies/policies/stable-release-updates.md

 Definitions
 -----------

-A **stable release** is a patch release from an existing supported minor release branch.
+A **stable release** is a series beginning with a major or minor release that is not a pre-release, and all its updates.

+A **patch release** is an update within a stable release.

 A **public interface** is any function, structure or macro declared in a public header file.